LDNet: End-to-End Lane Marking Detection Approach Using a Dynamic Vision Sensor: Methods

 \section{Methods}

 In this section, we describe in detail the proposed framework for lane marking detection, as illustrated in Fig. \ref{architecture}.
-The framework consists of three modules: an encoder module, which extracts the features from the input image; a core module consisting of an ASPP block to extract long-range features and an attention-guided decoder module.
+The framework consists of three modules: a convolutional encoder module, which extracts the features from the input image; a deep ASPP block to extract global features, and an attention-guided decoder module.
 In addition, skip connections are added from the encoder to the decoder to retain high-frequency spatial features.